hmcts/et-pet-ccd-export/README.md

     Without this, the CCD services that want to access this data from inside docker, will not be able to.

+8. CCD Document Store - Disallowed types

+At the time of writing, ccd document store will not store RTF and CSV files.
+There is a change going through to the whitelist but to prevent cases from going through as a result of any errors raised by this - you can control which file types are disallowed using the following

+CCD_DOCUMENT_STORE_DISALLOW_FILE_EXTENSIONS=.csv,.rtf

+which is just a comma separated list of file extensions to disallow (including the dot)

 ## Running